 Some victims of car accidents fail to follow their doctor’s recommendations and their injuries get worse over time.
 If you have been involved in a car accident, it is important you see your doctor and keep him updated.
-Failing to report any changes may cause your health to deteriorate, which means your insurance company may contend that the reason why you are getting worse is because you have failed to follow up medical attention.
+Failing to report any changes may cause your health to deteriorate, which means your insurance company may contend that the reason why you are getting worse is because you have failed to follow up with medical attention.

 Failing to report the accident

-This tends to happen in a hit and run accidents.
+This tends to happen in a hit and run accident.
 All accidents should be reported within seven days of the incident.
 While some insurance policies allow for more time, in most cases the company may deny your claim.